aspnet/Blazor.Docs/docs/javascript-typescript-interop.md

 JavaScript interop code can be included in a Blazor class library (`dotnet new blazorlib`), which allows you to share the code in a NuGet package.

-The Blazor class library handles embedded JavaScript resources in the build assembly.
+The Blazor class library handles embedding JavaScript resources in the built assembly.
 The JavaScript files are placed in the *wwwroot* folder, and the tooling takes care of embedding the resources when the library is built.

 The built NuGet package is referenced in the project file of a Blazor app just as any normal NuGet package is referenced.
 After the app has been restored, app code can call into JavaScript as if it were C#.